-Multiple sclerosis symptoms are caused by damage to the nerve fibres sending messages to and from the brain.
+Multiple sclerosis symptoms are caused by damage to the nerve fibres that send messages to and from the brain.

 MS is an autoimmune disease, and the nerve damage happens when the body attacks the protecting coating around the nerves called myelin.

 Doctors still don't understand why the body turns on itself in this way causing MS, but several theories are being studied.
 Rather than there being a single cause, a mixture of genetic and environmental factors are thought to play a role in MS.

 Multiple sclerosis is not infectious or contagious.

 MS is more common in countries further away from the equator, such as the UK, where there's less sunlight.

 Summer sunlight enables the body to make vitamin D in the skin.
 There's some evidence linking lower levels of vitamin D and MS, but vitamin D supplements haven’t yet been proven to help reduce the risk of developing MS.